bozsahin/cogs501/README.md

 **Time and place:** Live Q&A is on Thursdays 14.40.
 Lectures are up in youtube, for which I send links every monday, to read before Q&A.

+**Quizzes:** Usually announced after live Q&A, to be done over the weekend, to be submitted in pdf/jpg.
+Solo and original work.

 ### Outline

 - Structure (2 weeks)